judka-uriel/uriel-book/uriel_en.md

 and analyzes the content of the “dream”, that is, the life that was lived.
 And according to the results comes the Judgment.

-The Sages held that the Heavenly Court judges a human on the day of their death.
+The sages held that the Heavenly Court judges a human on the day of their death.
 The righteous one, whose good deeds outweigh their sins, is immediately received into *Gan Eden*.
 And the sinner, whose sins outweigh, is sent to *Gehinnom*.